vitiral/simple-quality/vocabulary.md

   important issue that you want to communicate to the developers, but can’t think of a way to do so in the form of a verifiable requirement.
-We have already seen an example in our purpose statement: "the flash quizzer **should** use es effective memorization techniques".
+We have already seen an example in our purpose statement: "the flash quizzer **should** use effective memorization techniques".
-  There is no way to validate that we are using the best methodlogies, but we should aim for that goal.
+  There is no way to validate that we are using the best methodologies, but we should aim for that goal.

 **Reference**: these definitions are modified from an article at